-Confirm that the rudder and aileron trims are centred and that the elevator trim is within the green band range.
-The correct take-off trim for your current weights can be set automatically by clicking the CG% SMC box on the EFB.
+Confirm that the rudder and aileron trims are centred and that the elevator trim is at the lower end of the green take-off band.

 Press and hold the CONFIG CHECK button.
 If the config horn is not audible, the aircraft is correctly configured for take-off.